 - Wholly Kids by LifeWay Church Resources

-- Understanding Age Group Characteristics - This is a low cost 20 minute online seminar designed to equip you to teach specific characteristics of five age groups ranging from babies to young teens with printable notes and an audio presentation synced with slides by Child Evangelism Fellowship
+- Understanding Age Group Characteristics - This online seminar is designed to equip you to teach specific characteristics of five age groups ranging from babies to young teens by Child Evangelism Fellowship

 Group Training Sessions: